Updated: Sep 10

 A marriage coach intentionally changes your perspective.
 He gets you to focus on the possibilities in your marriage, not the obstacles; the opportunities, not the difficulties; the solutions, not the problems.

-Based on his own success and the successes of his past clients, he works with you to design a strategic plan to make the necessary changes in your life, and he’s willing to help you every step of the way.
+Based on his own success and the successes of his past clients, he works with you to design a strategic action plan to make the necessary changes in your life, and he’s willing to help you every step of the way.

 Reason 3: Marriage counselors are only required to have credentials; but a marriage coach must also have credibility and experience.